wp-refers/domain-age-checker-tool/readme.txt

 This plugin helps to get the domain information.

 == Description ==
-The plugin plugin allows you to check the age of multiple domains with registered date, last updated date and expiry date provided by whoisapi.
+The plugin allows you to check the age of multiple domains with registered date, last updated date and expiry date provided by whoisapi.

 Features :